OpenSecuritySummit/oss2018/content/participant/photobox-gs/dan-gapco.md

 ---
+title           : Dan Gapco
-title           : Gergo Turcsanyi type            : participant job_title       :
+type            : participant
+job_title       : Incident Response Analyst
-company         : Avatao
+company         : Photobox GS
 travel_from     :
 image           :
-linkedin        :
-twitter         :
+when_day        : Fri
-facebook        :
+when_time       : PM-2
 website         :
 email           :
-venue           : Mon, Tue, Wed, Thu, Fri night_day       : Mon, Tue, Wed, Thu night_where     : villa-4
+venue           :  Fri
+night_day       :
+night_where     :
 regonline       :
 pre-summit      :
 status          : add details
-sessions:
+organizers      :
+sessions        :
-notes :
+    - DarkTrace Improvement and Tuning Discussion notes :
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions